KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 ## Guidelines

 - The Todo list should have two sections: Control section and View section
-- The control section is where the user adds his todo task and priority, and should have three elements:
+- The _Control_ section is where the user adds his todo task and priority, and should have three elements:
   - [\<input\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) with id `textInput`.
   - [\<select\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) with id `prioritySelector` (options will be: 1-5).
   - [\<button\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) with id `addButton`.
-- The View section is where we display the list of added todo tasks and data and should start empty.
+- The _View_ section is where we display the list of added todo tasks and data and should start empty.
 Each added todo should be inserted to the list.
 - After the user clicks on the 'add button' you need to "reset" the input value
 - Every todo item should have a "container" div with class `todoContainer` that will contain 3 sub-elements: